We’re sharing 17 Ways to Celebrate Valentine’s Day!

 Wouldn’t it be nice if while you were in the shower getting ready for work someone surprised you by making the bed?

-Bonus, think about how thrilled your little would be if they got to skip that chore for just one day.
+Bonus, think about how thrilled your little one would be if they got to skip that chore for just one day.
 Best Mom Ever!

 Buy a Vintage or Antique Gift

 Some of my favorite gifts have come from the thrift store, old barns, or an antique mall.

 Give a gift of ironstone, milk glass, chippy scales, tarnished trophies, metal toolboxes, transferware, vintage china, or heirloom jewelry pieces to the collector in your life.

 Make Your Valentine Something They Want or Need

 You can make a tray like this one injust a few easy steps!